 Bathrooms And Garderobes.

 Bathrooms were uncommon in medieval Europe except for some monasteries.
 Most ordinary people did not require bathing; hence only castles and manors had bathrooms.
-It was the case until the end of the Victorian era where cleanliness was considered godly.
+It was the case until the end of the Victorian era when cleanliness was considered godly.
 Medieval bathrooms had portable water tubs taken outside so that the sun could warm up the water and the bather.
 They ensured privacy using a canopy tent, and when the weather worsened, the bather and the water tub entered the bedroom.

 Garderobe (in present-day the primitive toilet) was a simple hole that discharged to the outside.
 Typically, they were small rooms or large closets.
 People placed visitors’ coats and cloaked inside the garderobes during these times since they considered ammonia a disinfectant.
-Some of them lead to the moats or cesspits depending on the castle’s building structure.
+Some of them lead to moats or cesspits depending on the castle’s building structure.
 After some time, there was indoor plumbing, hence better drainage of the waste from the restrooms.

 Kitchens, Pantries, And Larders

 Medieval kitchens were mostly located on an open hearth to ensure they efficiently used the heat from the sun.
 They were also mostly separated from the main building by an arcade covering to prevent smoke odors and bustle from entering the great hall.
 They also reduced the risk of fire from affecting the main building.
 Basic cooking utensils variations such as pans, pots, waffle irons, and kettles were still in existence.
-Other cooking utensils used for open fire cooking included spits that came in various sizes and skewering materials.
+Other cooking utensils used for open-fire cooking included spits that came in various sizes and skewering materials.

 Most kitchens had assorted knives, cooking and stirring spoons, graters, and ladles.
 They also had mortar and sieve clothes which only the wealthy households possessed.
 These were a must-have since most medieval recipes required foods to be finely mashed, chopped, strained, and seasoned when cooking and sometimes after.
 They believed that the finer the food’s consistency, the easier it was to be absorbed in the digestive tract.
-Medieval kitchen staff usually numbered over a hundred as they included butchers, carvers, page boys, pantlers, bakers, saucier, wafers, larders, milkmen, scullions, and butlers.
+Medieval kitchen staff usually numbered over a hundred as they included butchers, carvers, page boys, pantlers, bakers, sauciers, wafers, larders, milkmen, scullions, and butlers.

 Pantry